Elsie Allen High School: 2023-2024

-Former Principals
+Former principals

-Carnell Edwards: Carnell Edwards was the founding Principal of Elsie Allen High School.
+Carnell Edwards: Carnell Edwards was the founding principal of Elsie Allen High School.
 He was hired in 1994 to open the school, which was the first new school in nearly three decades.
-His colleagues said he was a fierce advocate for students, and also had a wicked laugh and easy sense of humor.

 At the very first Elsie Allen graduation assembly, Edwards teamed up with campus supervisor Fannie "Mama Lobo" Reece-Richardson to lip sync "Ain't No Mountain High Enough" by Marvin Gaye and Tammy Terrell.

 In 1999, Edwards was named High School Principal of the Year by the Sonoma County Association of School Administrators.
 In 2001, Edwards left Elsie Allen High School, the school he helped develop, to become the director of curriculum for Lompoc schools in Santa Barbara County.

-Mary Gail Stablein: Mary Gail Stablein took over as Principal in the Fall of 2001.
-In 2018, Principal Mary Gail Stablein retired after serving as Elsie Allen High School's principal for 16 years.
+Mary Gail Stablein: Mary Gail Stablein took over as principal in the Fall of 2001.
+In 2018, principal Mary Gail Stablein retired after serving as Elsie Allen High School's principal for 16 years.
 Stablein focused on preparing students for careers and higher education, boosting on campus the number of college-prep courses, student support services and job training and scholarship opportunities.

-Gabriel Albavera: Gabriel Albavera, a former Elsie Allen assistant principal and counselor, took over as the third Principal of Elsie Allen High School in the Fall of 2018 and was one of the longest serving faculty staff on campus.
+Gabriel Albavera: Gabriel Albavera, a former Elsie Allen assistant principal and counselor, took over as the third principal of Elsie Allen High School in the Fall of 2018 and was one of the longest serving faculty staff on campus.
 Gabriel Albavera was put on paid leave on February 25, 2025, after a student was stabbed on campus.
 After closer consideration, the school board fired him and replaced him with Elizabeth Gordon-Stoll.
 Former Assistant Principal Casey Cunningham was hired as principal in the fall of 2025.